 Declaring bankruptcy can be an extremely good way of dealing with an unsecured debt problem.
 After 12 months you will be discharged and your debts written off.

 However, you need to consider a number of things very carefully and take expert advice.
 One of these is where your car is concerned.

-In general, you will be allowed to keep a vehicle worth up to £1500.
-However, if you own a vehicle worth more than £1500, you will need to plan how to deal with this before going down the bankruptcy route.
+In general, you will be allowed to keep a vehicle worth up to £1000 if you need it.
+However, if you own a vehicle worth more than £1000 you will need to plan how to deal with this before going down the bankruptcy route.